mlesniak/go-playground/README.md

 # Next steps

-- [ ] Refactor authentication into own package
 - [ ] Add authentication check as middleware
 - [ ] Deploy keycloak to K8s cluster
 - [ ] Cache token to prevent accessing keycloak on each request